GeorgiaKt/LabControl/README.md

   - Plugged into a power source
   - Properly configured in BIOS/UEFI and OS settings to support Wake-on-LAN

-*Commands such as restart, shut down, and restore are simulations only.*
+>*Commands such as restart, shut down and restore are simulations only.*

 ### Multiple device selection and deselection
 Device selection is managed through a Contextual Action Bar (CAB), which appears upon long-pressing a device.
 The CAB allows: